1989 Houston Astros season: Performance overview

 The Astros concluded the season with a 86–76 record, in third place, and six games behind the division- and NL pennant-winning San Francisco Giants.
-An incrase in wins by 4 from the year prior, it was the fourth time in club history that they Astros had won 86 games or more.
+An increase in wins by 4 from the year prior, it was the fourth time in club history that the Astros had won 86 games or more.
+The Astros hit a club-record six grand slams in 1989, surpassing five each by the 1970, 1973, and 1986 squads.
+(Note: Remained the team record until 2001 (seven grand slams).)